ee-minikube/hello/README.md

 ### Golang

-View the repo with your favourite editor src/main:
+View the main.go file with your favourite editor its here in the repo src/main.
+It basically uses resposeWriter as the Web Server serving Hello World and the hostname of the container:

 ```bash
 package main